LMLL Baseball Juniors/Seniors division is designed for players 14-16 years old to play competitive baseball on a 90 feet field.

 Who can play?
-The upper most division of LMLL baseball are for boys and girls who are 13-14 and 15-16 years old as of April 30th this year.
+The upper most division of LMLL baseball for players aged 14 to 16

 What do we need to bring?
 Players need: (1) a baseball glove, (2) water bottle, (3) team baseball cap, and for games (4) his/her team uniform (shirt, baseball pants, socks).
 Uniforms and caps are distributed at the first team meeting.
 We recommend players wear baseball cleats.
 Players cannot wear shorts, as they are taught to slide into the base on close plays.
 We encourage players to bring their own favorite baseball bat, batting gloves, and batting helmet (but these are not required).